The Best Breastfeeding Books

 After all, I was one of those infant who had been “allergic” to my mother’s milk.
 I was breastfed for six weeks before my mother began to use formula because I “spit up all the time”.

 Now I understand that I likely had reflux.
 In reality, many infants spit up a lot regardless of their food source.

 I assumed every mother fed her newborn by breastfeeding – after all, that’s what they’re for – and that formula was a special concoction that a doctor and pharmacist worked together to provide for mothers whose babies had a breast milk allergy.

 It was only when I saw an ad for formula at the age of 19 that I realized it could be bought over-the-counter.
 I made a note of that and of another PSA telling me that “breast is best” and filed it away for later recall.

-Almost four years later I was pregnant with my first child and within months embarked on a journey that was one of the most amazing, yet difficult I’d ever taken.
+Almost four years later I became pregnant with my first child.
+Within months I embarked on the most amazing, yet difficult journey.

 I Wasn’t At All Prepared For Breastfeeding